andreaskranis/darwpy/README.md

 See the the notebooks and scripts in the *example/* folder to get an overview using well known functions.
 For more functions, see this [extensive resource](https://www.sfu.ca/~ssurjano/optimization.html).

 In the simplest approach, user needs to specify a dictionary to describe the domain and a cost function.
-The domain dictionary has a special structure, as seen in the code snipper below
+The domain dictionary has a special structure, as seen in the code snippet below.

 ```python